star-whale/starwhale/docs/docs/tutorials/ag_news.md

 ## Train the model

-> The training code in this repo is copied from https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html.
+> The training code in this repo is copied from [Pytorch Tutorial](https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html).
 However, the dataset part is modified to understand better how Starwhale works.

 ```console
 (pytorch_text) $ mkdir models